jittat/aiep-documents/content/en/docs/4plus1/industrial/_index.md

      alt="AI-Integrated Industrial Engineering"
      style="max-width: 100%; height: auto; margin: 0 0 2rem 0; border-radius: 1rem; box-shadow: 0 6px 12px rgba(0,0,0,0.1); display: block;" />

-> **AI-Integrated Industrial Engineering** redefines the role of IE professionals in an age where algorithms can automate decisions, optimize systems, and manage workflows.
-> Instead of simply improving existing processes, graduates of this program are trained to co-design future-ready operations — using AI, data, and digital twins as their toolbox.
+> **AI-Integrated Industrial Engineering** transforms the industrial engineering profession for a world where algorithms automate decisions, optimize systems, and coordinate workflows.
+Graduates will not just improve existing processes; they will co-create future-ready operations using artificial intelligence, data, simulation, and digital twins as key tools.

-> With strong foundations in operations research, supply chain, manufacturing systems, and human factors — enhanced with machine learning, simulation, and intelligent automation — students will lead the transformation of factories, warehouses, and digital operations.
+> Built on operations research, supply chain management, manufacturing systems, and human factors—and expanded with machine learning, simulation, and intelligent automation—students will lead changes in factories, warehouses, logistics networks, and service sectors like healthcare, finance, e-commerce, travel, and public services.
+From real-time scheduling and predictive inventory to human-in-the-loop decision systems, artificial intelligence becomes the primary toolkit.

-> Whether the task is real-time scheduling of production lines, predictive analytics for inventory, or developing human-in-the-loop decision systems, AI will no longer be optional — it will be your core toolkit.

----

 ## 🔍 Program Overview

-This track is part of the **AI-Integrated Engineering Program (AIEP)** and offered as a **special program** under the Department of Industrial Engineering.
+This track is part of the **AI-Integrated Engineering Program (AIEP)** and offered only for **IUP (English Program)** under the Department of Industrial Engineering.

 - 🧑‍🏫 **Bachelor’s Program**: B.Eng. in Industrial Engineering
 - 🎓 **Master’s Program**: M.Eng. in AI-Integrated Engineering
 - 📅 **First intake**: Academic Year 2026
 - 👥 **Number of Students**: 20
 - ✅ **Admission Channels**: TCAS1 (Portfolio), TCAS2 (Quota)
-- 🚫 Not available in regular or IUP tracks
+- 🚫 Not offered in regular or special program (Thai Program)

 ---

 ## 🧠 Program Highlights

-- Build AI fluency in the context of industrial systems: supply chains, manufacturing, logistics, service ops
-- Co-taught by industrial engineering and computer engineering faculty
-- Strong emphasis on real-world problem solving through Capstone and Master's Projects
-- Use of optimization + AI tools (e.g., reinforcement learning, simulation-based scheduling)
-- Collaboration with smart manufacturing labs and industry partners
-- Shared learning community with peers from other AI+Engineering tracks
+- Co-teaching by faculty members from both the Department of Industrial Engineering and the Department of Computer Engineering
+- End-to-end integration of industrial engineering and artificial intelligence: operations research models enhanced by machine learning and reinforcement learning; simulation-based policy testing; predict-then-optimize decision-making workflows.
+- Studios and laboratories: Digital Twin Studio; Decision Intelligence Laboratory; Automation and Sensing Laboratory (covering the Industrial Internet of Things, computer vision, and time-series analysis).
+- Real data with measurable outcomes: industry projects focusing on throughput, work-in-process, lead time, service level, and energy consumption.
+- Human-Centered Artificial Intelligence: Explainable Interfaces, Workload Design, and Safety Grounded in Human Factors.
+- Deployment mindset: operational machine-learning practices, governance, privacy, ethics, and change management.
+- Service-industry emphasis: Omnichannel service analytics, workforce rostering, queueing networks, appointment and capacity planning, revenue management, and operations governed by service-level commitments (for contact centers, hospitals and clinics, airports and airlines, banks and e-commerce, and public sectors).
+- Undergraduate-to-graduate pathway: Capstone aligned with the four-plus-one progression toward learning-based control.

 ---

 ## 📚 What You’ll Learn

-- Operations research + ML: from linear programming to neural schedulers
-- AI in production planning, quality control, and facility layout
-- Predictive maintenance using sensor + event data
-- Digital twin modeling for factories and supply chains
-- AI + Human Factors: how to design interfaces for decision intelligence
-- Capstone with real data from industrial partners
+- Foundations of industrial engineering: deterministic and stochastic operations research; production and inventory management; facility layout; queueing theory; ergonomics and safety.
+- Artificial intelligence and data backbone: programming for data; time-series modeling and anomaly detection; supervised and unsupervised machine learning; reinforcement learning for scheduling and control.
+- Simulation and digital twins: discrete-event and agent-based simulation; twin-driven experimentation; stress testing of policies.
+- Optimization at scale: mixed-integer programming, constraint programming, and decomposition; heuristics and metaheuristics; robust and risk-aware planning.
+- Decision intelligence: predict-then-optimize workflows, causal reasoning, development of key performance indicators and dashboards, explainability, and human-in-the-loop systems.
+- Responsible deployment: data governance, model validation, controlled experiments (A/B testing), monitoring, and lifecycle management.
+- Service systems): service design and queueing networks; skill-based routing and analytics for contact centers; appointment and surge-capacity planning in healthcare; dynamic pricing and revenue management; customer-journey and churn analytics; service quality engineering and service-level commitments.

 ---

 ## 🧪 Sample Capstone and Research Topics

-- Intelligent scheduling with reinforcement learning
+- Reinforcement-learning-driven job-shop or flow-shop scheduling with energy or due-date objectives.
-- Predictive maintenance for automated lines using time-series ML
+- Predictive maintenance from sensor and event logs with cost-of-failure optimization.
-- Demand forecasting and inventory optimization
+- Demand sensing with inventory optimization under service-level targets.
-- Digital twin of a warehouse with AI-based route optimization
-- Human-AI collaboration in control room environments
+- Warehouse digital twins for co-optimization of routing, slotting, and labour scheduling.
+- Dynamic vehicle routing with uncertain travel times and real-time dispatch.
+- Quality analytics using computer vision with prescriptive rework policies.
+- Service operations: workforce rostering that balances fairness, fatigue, and demand uncertainty.
+- Control-room decision support: alert triage and explainable recommendations.
+- Service-sector: contact-centre staffing and skill-based routing; hospital clinic appointment scheduling and bed or operating-room capacity planning; airline disruption recovery and crew pairing; dynamic pricing and capacity allocation for e-commerce or mobility services; optimization of service-level commitments for information-technology and shared-service operations.

 ---